‘Finding Her Voice’ includes exhibits, programs that highlight women’s history

 Events will include a themed tour of the Hayes Home that focuses on the women of Spiegel Grove, a panel discussion on women’s history and current issues and a traveling exhibit on women’s history that will be used in schools.

 The special exhibit “Demon Rum & Cold Water: The Two Sides of Temperance” opened in March and will be on exhibit through Sunday, Oct.
 6. “Women of Spiegel Grove” opens Friday, July 12, and will remain on display through Sunday, March 29, 2020.

 The special exhibit “Women of Spiegel Grove” will showcase the lives of the many women who played important roles at Spiegel Grove and tells the national story of women in America, from the suffrage movement to the pursuit for social and workplace quality to the #MeToo movement.

 Programs and events are still being planned.
 A full schedule will be posted at rbhayes.org.

 Members are admitted to the special exhibits for free.
 For non-members, access to the exhibits is included with admission.

-“Finding Her Voice” is sponsored by title sponsor the Reed Fund of The Toledo Community Foundation and major sponsor ProMedica Memorial Hospital.
+“Finding Her Voice” is sponsored by title sponsors the Reed Fund of The Toledo Community Foundation and the Randolph J. & Estelle M. Dorn Foundation and major sponsor ProMedica Memorial Hospital.